openware/barong/docs/mailer.md

 ## Configuration

-Mailer is pretty flexible tool, you can cusomize alomost everything.
+Mailer is a flexible tool, you can cusomize alomost everything.
 Biggest part of customizations defined in `mailer.yml`, but you can also modify templates.

 Each Event API provider uses own AMQP exchange and algorithm to sign payload.